CCC is an advanced backup and file copying utility for the Mac.

 Older versions of CCC are still available for users running older OSes.
 Note that these older versions are not actively being developed and support is provided on a case-by-case basis.

-- An APFS formatted volume is required for a backup of of the macOS startup disk
+- An APFS formatted volume is required for a backup of the macOS startup disk

-- SSDs and hard disk drives1 in Firewire2, Thunderbolt and USB enclosures3
+- SSDs and hard disk drives in Thunderbolt and USB 3.0+ enclosures — please see our list of recommended backup devices

 - CCC is supported only on Apple Macintoshes that officially support macOS Catalina (or higher)